Import data

 From an S3 source

-If your data already lives in another S3-compatible bucket (Tigris, R2, AWS S3, MinIO), single hop:
+If your data already lives in another S3-compatible bucket (Tigris, R2, AWS S3, MinIO), single hop.
+Make sure the Linux host has read credentials for the source bucket:

 aws s3 cp s3://<source-bucket>/ /mnt/work/ \